AI Summary

 Simple, when you just want to showcase your business, products, and services to your online audience, you can go for website development.

-When should You Opt for Building a Web App?
+When Should You Opt for Building a Web App?

 If you want your users to book a ticket, buy/sell from your online store, submit a form, play with some animations, or perform any activity/interaction, then your go-to option should be a web app.

 As a business, establishing your stand on the web is mandatory these days.
-However, deciding whether to choose a website or web app for your business is solely your call.
-Based on your users’ interests and business requirements, you can either go for a website or web app development.
+However, deciding whether to choose a website or a web app for your business is solely your call.
+Based on your users’ interests and business requirements, you can either go for a website or a web app development.

 2. Essential Components for Developing Your Web App